rimon3134/rimon3134.github.io/README.md

 ## Available Lists

-- **ZeroAds** - Full-spectrum blocking — Extended filtering for maximum protection without ZERO compromise on performance
+- **ZeroAds** - Full-spectrum blocking — Enhanced filtering for maximum protection, with zero compromise on performance.
-- **GhostDNS** – Nuking threats before reaching you!
-- **ZeroBoost** – Performace optimizer with ZERO compromise on privacy.
-- **AdGhost** - Ghost yourself rather than get noticed!
+- **ZeroAds Lite** - Essential blocking with basic protection.
+Optional Lists are recommended to be used with Lite.
+- **Phantom-List** – Speed up web browsing — while eliminating threats from DNS-level.
+- **AdGhost-List** - Neutralizes anti-adblock scripts, overlays, and site-blockades with surgical precision.
+- **Pulse List** — For max performance!
+Phantom List has it built-in.
+- More on the Link....

 ✨ Optional List(s) will be there as well.